samuel-foster/apex-map-bot/README.md

-# Apex Map Bot
+# Apex Bot

-A Discord bot that shows the current Apex Legends map rotation with live updates and patch notes.
+A Discord bot for Apex Legends with map rotations, patch notes, and ranked information.

 ## 🤖 Invite the Bot

-**Click here to add Apex Map Bot to your Discord server:**
+**Click here to add Apex Bot to your Discord server:**

 👉 **[Invite Bot to Server](https://discord.com/api/oauth2/authorize?client_id=1427677817935630486&permissions=412317904960&scope=bot)** 👈